smartcontractkit/documentation/docs/chainlink-nodes/external-adapters/developers.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "Building External Adapters"
+title: 'Building External Adapters'
-permalink: "docs/developers/"
+permalink: 'docs/developers/'
-whatsnext: {"Bridges: Adding External Adapters to Nodes":"/docs/node-operators/"}
+whatsnext: { 'Bridges: Adding External Adapters to Nodes': '/docs/node-operators/' }
 ---

 Developers of external adapters will need to know how the Chainlink node requests data from it, and how the data should be formatted for a response.
 External adapters can be written in any language, and even run on separate machines, to include serverless functions.

 Here is our external adapters monorepo which contains many examples to help get you started:

-* <a href="https://github.com/smartcontractkit/external-adapters-js" target="_blank">Official Chainlink External Adapter Monorepo (NodeJS)</a>
+- <a href="https://github.com/smartcontractkit/external-adapters-js" target="_blank">Official Chainlink External Adapter Monorepo (NodeJS)</a>

 ### Requesting Data